-Sources: Eurostat, national sources, ECB and ECB calculations Notes: Estimates based on four different valuation methods: price-to-rent ratio, price-to-income ratio, asset pricing approach and a Bayesian estimated inverted demand model.
+Sources: Eurostat, national sources, ECB and ECB calculations Notes: Estimates based on four different valuation methods: price-to-income ratio, asset pricing approach and a Bayesian estimated inverted demand model.
 For further details see Box 3, Financial Stability Review, ECB, June 2011; and box 3, Financial Stability Review, ECB, November 2015.
 For each country, the blue bars represent the range of estimates across the four valuation methods.
-Estimates are up to Q4 2020 for CY and up to Q1 2021 for all the other countries.
-3.13 Change in nominal residential property prices (EU; percentages; last observation: Q1 2021)
+Estimates are up to Q4 2020 for CY, up to Q1 2021 for DK, FI, IE, HU, and up to Q2 2021 for all the other countries.
+3.13 Change in nominal residential property prices

+(EU; percentages; last observation: Q2 2021)